The Attention Economy is here and it’s making marketing more challenging than ever.

 The number of available hours people ration every day isn’t the only barrier to crack.
 It’s also the length of attention span they’ll afford you because of that limited time.
 Even if prospects happen to see your message, they’ll only give it a few seconds.

-If it doesn’t compel them quickly to stop and read more, then they’ll pass it by.
-This is where relevant integrated (everything working together everywhere) content becomes critical.
+If it doesn’t compel them quickly to stop and read more, they may pass it by.
+This is where relevant integrated (everything working together everywhere) and engaging content becomes critical.

-Know who they are.
+Know your audience.
+Who they are.
 What they want.
 Their behaviors.
 Then tailor the message to their specific needs.
 Craft the benefits and offer so that they’re pertinent and solves their problems with clear-cut solutions.

-Then put those solutions in your headline.
+Then put those solutions in the headlines of all your traditional and digital marketing campaigns.
 Keep it short and easy to read.
 Give them a reason to click and learn more.

 You’ve won their attention — now hold it